 Slow websites are a big turn off for internet users, and you’re probably aware that there are many things you can do to speed up your website.
 One of the most important being, adding a caching plugin like WP Super Cache or WP Rocket.

 Other speed improving measures are selecting a good hosting service, installing CDNs, enabling lazy loading and optimizing images.

 If you’re building the site on a local host or staging environment, make sure you migrate the database to the live server cleanly.
 Moving a site can get tricky, so be sure to have a backup of your site before attempting to move it.
 Check that the new site uses the live URLs in all the correct places.

-My favorite plugin for backup is Backup Buddy.
+My favorite plugin for backup is Solid Backups.
 It not only helps to backup your website, but can also be used to restore and migrate your WordPress website.

 9. Uncheck the Box for Search Engine Visibility